cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 #### `Query`: _The_ game state

 For now, there will be a single game, a single board, in the whole blockchain.
-This is your way of simplifying.
+This simplifies the case you are implementing.
 You can decide right away how to serialize the board without effort because you have [this function](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L303):

 > `func (game *Game) String() string`

 And, you store the board at `/store/board`, and return it in the response's `Value`, when requested via the [`Query`](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#query) command at `path = "/store/board"`.
-If and when you need to reinstantiate the board state out of its serialized form, you [can call](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L331):
+If and when you need to re-instantiate the board state out of its serialized form, you [can call](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L331):

 > `func Parse(s string) (*Game, error)`

 Sadly, the `String()` function does not save the `Game.Turn` field, so you need to store whose turn it is to play on your own.
 You choose to have a `string` at `/store/turn` with the name of the color of the player.

 To store this state, your application needs its own database.
-It needs to store a state at a certain Merkle root value, too, so that it can be recalled at a later date.
+It needs to store a state at a certain Merkle root value too so that it can be recalled at a later date.
 This is another implementation _detail_ that you need to address when creating your application.

 #### `InitChain`: The initial chain state

-[That's](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#initchain) where your only game is initialized.
+[This is](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#initchain) where your only game is initialized.
 Tendermint sends `app_state_bytes: bytes` to your application, with the initial (genesis) state of the blockchain.
-In your case, you already know what it would look like, i.e. represent a single unstarted game.
+In your case, you already know what it would look like; it represents a single unstarted game.
 But your application is a good sport and:

 * Takes this initial state in.
 * Saves it in its database.
 * Returns, in `app_hash: bytes`, the Merkle root hash corresponding to this genesis state.

-Notice how your application also has to handle the list of validators sent by Tendermint.
+Notice, how your application also has to handle the list of validators sent by Tendermint.
 Let's gloss over this _detail_.

 #### A serialized transaction

 Before talking about what to do with a transaction, you need to decide how to represent a move.
 In your ready-made game implementation, a position `Pos` is represented by [two `int`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L42-L45), and a move by [two `Pos`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L168).
-You can decide to represent a serialized move as four `int`, the first two for the original position `src`, and the next two for the destination position `dst`.
+You can decide to represent a serialized move as four `int`, the first two for the original position `src` and the next two for the destination position `dst`.

 #### `BeginBlock`: A new block is about to be created

 [This command](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#beginblock) instructs the application to load its state at the right place.
 More precisely, inside `header: Header`, as per its [detailed definition](https://github.com/tendermint/spec/blob/c939e15/spec/core/data_structures.md#header), you find:

-> `AppHash: []byte`: Arbitrary byte array returned by the application after executing and commiting the previous block.
-It serves as the basis for validating any merkle proofs that comes from the ABCI application and represents the state of the actual application rather than the state of the blockchain itself.
+> `AppHash: []byte`: arbitrary byte array returned by the application after executing and committing the previous block.
+It serves as the basis for validating any Merkle proofs that come from the ABCI application and represent the state of the actual application rather than the state of the blockchain itself.
 The first block's `block.Header.AppHash` is given by `ResponseInitChain.app_hash`.

-This instructs the application to load, from its database (the implementation _detail_ you skipped), the right state of the application, which includes the correct `/store/board`.
+This instructs the application to load from its database - the implementation _detail_ you skipped - the right state of the application, which includes the correct `/store/board`.
 It is important to insist on the fact that the application needs to be able to load a known state at any _point in time_.
 Indeed, there could have been a crash or a restore of some sort that has desynchronized Tendermint and the application.

 In case the header has omitted the `AppHash`, which should never happen, the application should work off the last state it has arrived at.